techi-rg/ragineevaid/README.md

 # Hi, I'm Raginee 👋

-🌟 **Software Engineer** with hands-on experience in **frontend development (HTML, CSS, JavaScript, Tailwind CSS, SASS, Bootstrap)**.
+🌟 **Software Engineer** with 3.8 years of professional experience — including **2.8 years in frontend/UI development (HTML, CSS, JavaScript, TailwindCSS, SASS, Bootstrap)** and **1 year in a technical non-coding role**.

 💻 Currently learning **Node.js & backend development**, and transitioning into **MERN Full-Stack Development** through Coding Ninjas.

-📈 With 1+ year of experience in the tech industry (non-coding but technical role), I bring adaptability, problem-solving skills, and a passion for continuous learning.
+📈 Skilled at building **responsive, user-friendly applications** and bringing strong problem-solving abilities, adaptability, and a passion for continuous learning.

 ---